DipanMandal/ML-assignments-IITJ-sem-1/README.md

 This repository contains a list of the assignments that were given as a part of the **Machine Learning(CSL7620)** course for **M.Tech AI**, first year at Indian Insitute of Technology, Jodhpur.

+*All the assignments has a report where the complete analysis of the assignment was done.
+Please refer to that for any further information*

 ## Assignment 1: Linear Regression

 In this assignment we had to implement **Linear regression** from scratch and use it on a synthetic dataset.